devassistant/devassistant/docs/developer_documentation/command_reference.rst

 Note: when using ``r``, it's job of DevAssistant core to figure out what to use as authentication method.
 Consider this an implementation detail.

+*A note on changing current working directory: Due to the way Python interpreter works, DevAssistant has to specialcase "cd <dir>" command, since it needs to call a special Python method for changing current working directory of the running interpreter.
+Therefore you must always use "cd <dir>" as a single command (do not use "ls foo && cd foo");
+also, using pushd/popd is not supported for now.*

 .. _dependencies_command_ref:

 Dependencies Command